Yamashita Family Archives

 Family Tree of Sadashige and Fumi's Family circa 1895

 The Yamashita family was one that might have gained in this economic restructuring.
 They were not a samurai family who had seen their wealth and privileged position slowly deteriorate.
-Despite inheriting wealth, Kishiro’s father, Sadashige would eventually face financial ruin.
-He was also known as a bad businessman and may have been too generous with his money.
-Some of his grandchildren speculate that he drank away his fortune.
+Despite inheriting wealth, Kishiro’s father, Sadashige would eventually face financial ruin, though perhaps of his own making.
 Kishiro left home to find a profession, for his father could not support him.

 To see Sadashige and Fumi's Family tree at 1905, 1921, and 1941.
 To see A Map of Naegi (unknown year).